thenewdarling/CurseOfStrahd/Session Recaps/2022-01-16 Session 15 - Begin Day 14.md

 [[Varian]] charges, bloodlust rising. [[Jeremiah]] rushes in down one side to dagger Mog, softening her up. [[Arlo]] rushes the other side and grapples her, and [[Magda]] comes in from behind with a hand on [[Varian]]'s shoulder, casting Cure Wounds.
 The four of them together, and [[Varian]] delivers the killing blow.

 Next, [[Varian]] sees an image of scuttling legs, and clicking mandibles.
-The spectral form of Lolth starts to devour Mog's body. [[Varian]] calls out to stop, and a voice implies he has no right to command Lolth.
+The spectral form of [[Lolth]] starts to devour Mog's body. [[Varian]] calls out to stop, and a voice implies he has no right to command [[Lolth]].
 But, nevertheless, the spider stops its feast.

 Mog offers [[Rose]]'s soul back.
 "In this cursed land, it seems even my sisters and I must fear what lurks in the dark.
 I release the child to you, passing from one monster to another."